Diversity study: Measuring the impact of DEI on employees’ mental health and society

 What does this diversity study mean for companies?

 Well-being supports employee motivation and performance.
 Also, it is associated with fewer absences due to sickness and lower staff turnover.
-On the contrary, workplace stress and reduced health generate costs for organizations as productivity decreases, and healthcare expenses increase.
+On the contrary, workplace stress and reduced health generate costs for organizations as productivity decreases and healthcare expenses increase.

 In addition, DEI practices foster spaces of free expression and innovation – which in turn influence an organization’s success – and help reduce gaps associated with salary, roles, and unpaid work.
+Organizations should therefore invest in creating an inclusive workplace culture.

 By detecting the issues that most frequently affect employees of various groups and backgrounds, businesses can make informed decisions to reduce inequalities and prevent monetary losses.
 Consequently, companies should ensure more equitable workplaces, greater employee well-being, and fair opportunities for all.